ed-kung/CSUN-Econ-433/labs/README.md

 - Clear your workspace at the start of every script: `rm(list=ls())`
 - Follow up by loading all your required libraries.
-- Add comments to your code where appropriate.
+- Add comments to your code to explain what each section of code is doing.
 - Use variable and dataframe names that make sense.
 - Ensure that all graphs have titles and axis labels.
 - Do not include extraneous lines of code (i.e. lines of code that are not needed for the execution of the task.)